top of page

 Art & DT

-In Art and Design we will be learning about artistic techniques used in sketching, printmaking and sculpture in our topic, Ammonite.
+In Art and Design we will be learning about about the genre of figure drawing.
+We will study the figure drawings and urban landscapes of the artist LS Lowry and create artwork in his style to show scenes from our school in our topic, People and Places.
 In Design and Technology, we will be learning about cam mechanisms in our topic, Making It Move.
 We will experiment with different shaped cams before designing, making and evaluating a child's automaton toy.

 PSHE